 Life’s not like a box of chocolates, it’s more like Russian roulette, especially when you move into a new neighbourhood.
-You fall in love with a house or apartment, but the infestation of bad neighbours only surfaces with the first loud party until 4am on a Sunday morning.
+You fall in love with a house or apartment, but the infestation of bad neighbours only surfaces with the first loud party until 4am.
 And it’s only funny in movies starring Zac, Seth and Rose, unfunny when you’ve invested in a place that comes with pests you’re not allowed to kill.

 As an adult with an intense dislike of thoughtlessness, EVERYTHING is loud to me or just plain rude.
 It’s nobody’s fault that I’m hypersensitive to noise, because you’re either born not wanting to draw attention to yourself or you go out of your way to be noticed.